Andrew-code2020/MS2/README.md

 FAQ

 - Go to the "FAQ" page
-- Verify that when you click on the toggle button more information appears.
+- Verify that when you click on the toggle button on the left next to the text that more content appears.
 - The information is almost entirely fictional.
 The place names are real but the prices and activites are made up.

 #### Contact Us